Role and Organisational Profile

 Ovarian Cancer Action is looking for Trustees to play an essential role in the governance of the charity, ensuring that the way OCA is governed is to the highest possible standard.
 Trustees will oversee the strategic direction of the charity, working alongside the Chief Executive and senior staff in accordance with the charity’s objectives, vision and values.
 The Trustee will also maintain direct contact with the Chair.

-You will sit on our Research Committee, working alongside other committee members, our Head of Research and Policy and our Grants and Impact Manager to set and oversee our research strategy.
+You will sit on our Research Committee, working alongside other committee members, our Head of Research and Policy and our Grants and Impact Manager to oversee the delivery of our new 5yr research strategy.

 In line with our research strategy and as a member of the Research Committee, you will have oversight of progress on current grants, and recommend award of new grants to the OCA Board.
 The Committee will also approve the appointments and ensure effective management of our Scientific Advisory Board (SAB).